 Pierre Millardet and a fellow botanist named Jules Émile Planchon intended to control the infestation by using American grape vines that were believed to be resistant to phylloxera.
 Building on the works of Victor Ganzin and Georges Couderc, Millardet performed numerous experiments and began focusing on hybrid crosses between vinifera and the Native American varieties.
 His initial goal was to create hybrids that contained resistances found in native American varieties without altering the wine’s quality.
 Unfortunately, Millardet failed doing so, but his research was quite essential for the solution of grafting Vitis vinifera onto American rootstock.
 This method was probably advanced by Charles Valentine Riley and Planchon and is the preferred method until this day.
 It allows the customization of the rootstock to soil and weather conditions and does not interfere with the development of the wine grapes.

 In 1876, Millardet was appointed to the chair of botany at the University of Bordeaux.
 There he worked on the breeding of hybrid vines and also created some new rootstock vines.
-By chance, he also discovered bordelaise pulp as a remedy for downy mildew, a fungal disease that had been introduced from America and had caused devastating losses in some European wine-growing regions.
+By chance, he also discovered bordelaise pulp, a mixture of copper sulphate and lime as a remedy for downy mildew, a fungal disease that had been introduced from America and had caused devastating losses in some European wine-growing regions.
 Millardet had noticed that the vines of one vineyard were infected with this disease, but the neighboring vineyard was not – although the grapes of these healthy vines were covered by a light blue layer.
 He interviewed the winegrower, who said that he sprayed the grapes with a mixture of milk of lime and copper sulfate.
 Millardet developed this recipe further with his chemistry colleague Ulysse Gayon.

 References and Further Reading:

 - Short Biography if Pierre Millardet at Britannica